MaksimDzhangirov/backendBankExample/docs/part52-eng.md

 ```

 And that's how we add an interceptor to the gRPC server.
 Note that this
-function can take multiple server options, so you can easily add more
+function can take multiple `ServerOptions`, so you can easily add more
 interceptors or whatever options you need to the server.

 OK, now it's time to implement the gRPC logger interceptor.